 \subsubsection{Policies}

-We deploy two generative policies: DP~\cite{chi2023diffusion} that uses denoising diffusion~\cite{ho2020denoising} and SmolVLA~\cite{shukor2025smolvla} using flow matching~\cite{lipman2022flow}.
-The observations consist of joint angles and the images of a wrist and a third-person camera, and the actions are desired changes in joint angles and the gripper width.
+We deployed two generative policies: DP~\cite{chi2023diffusion} using denoising diffusion~\cite{ho2020denoising} and SmolVLA~\cite{shukor2025smolvla} using flow matching~\cite{lipman2022flow}.
+The observations consisted of joint angles and the images of a wrist and a third-person camera, and the actions were desired changes in joint angles and the gripper opening.
 We provide details on the training data and the policy implementation in~\autoref{tab:policy_parameters}.
-We use CRISP~\cite{pro2025crispcompliantros2} for data recording and for translating the joint commands to motor torques.
+CRISP~\cite{pro2025crispcompliantros2} has been used for data recording and for translating the joint commands to motor torques.
 The SmolVLA policy struggled with \textsc{Sorting} and \textsc{Feeding}, likely due to the high precision required; therefore, we only evaluated it on the~\textsc{Handover} task.